-Seafood Pasta Salad is just as creamy and delicious as a classic pasta salad, but with flavorful crabmeat and colorful peas topping the elbow macaroni.
+Seafood Pasta Salad is as creamy and delicious as a classic pasta salad, with flavorful crabmeat and colorful peas topping elbow macaroni.

 Seafood Pasta Salad is wonderfully easy to toss together.
 Start by cooking the pasta, then all there’s left to do is mix the salad together and pop it in the fridge.
 You can make it ahead and store it in the fridge for several hours or overnight before serving.

 You’ll love the tangy and savory flavors in this salad.
 There’s also some sweetness added with a few tablespoons of sugar whisked into the dressing.
 It’s easy to experiment with the flavor further by whisking in some lemon juice or a tablespoon of sweet relish.

 The imitation crab in this recipe gives the wonderful taste of fresh crab but is lower in fat and cholesterol.
 The crab is also full of important nutrition like B vitamins and minerals like phosphorous.

 If you want to make this into a low carb salad, you can omit the pasta and add in some other seafood like jumbo size shrimp or tuna to make the dish more filling.

 - Prep: Put a pot of water on the stovetop and cook the elbow macaroni until al dente.
 You can chop the celery while cooking the pasta.

 - Dressing: Start by whisking together the mayonnaise, sour cream, white vinegar, sugar, salt, and pepper to make the dressing in a large mixing bowl.
 Take 1 cup of the dressing out of the bowl and set it to the side in a covered small bowl.